pingcap/docs-cn/develop/dev-guide-third-party-tools-compatibility.md

 Unsupported features are:

-- Foreign key constraints (including many-to-many relationships) are not supported.
 - [`GEOMETRY`](https://github.com/pingcap/tidb/issues/6347) is not supported.
 - Modification of integer primary key is not supported.
 - `PROCEDURE` is not supported.